 If you would like to check the progress of a child’s communication skills, you can use the Progress Checker on the Talking Point website.
 Once you have done this, you can come back to our website and look at activities for the suggested areas using our Communication Carousel.

-Parents of young children may find the following tips from ICan helpful:
+Parents of young children may also find the following resources helpful:

 The Speech and Language Therapy Service in Buckinghamshire